ekawahyu/HALMX_Arduino_STM32/HALMX/variants/Readme_setup.txt

 There are also issues with some of the non portable options to the gpio, like the GPIO_SPEED_FAST verses GPIO_SPEED_HIGH.
 I also had to move the __io_putchar() from the uart class into the variant as I was hard calling the serial write code.
 In theory this should let printf() connect to the serial port, but it is not working for me at present.
 I have not tried this again.

+Updated.
+2016-04-15  by Roger Clark

+Modified system_stm32f*xx.c so that VECT_TAB_OFFSET can be overridden if defined by compiler line arguement (to allow use of the bootloader)
+Added linker file with flash start address of 0x8002000 on the  Generic STM32F103 variant, to allow use of the bootloader